Fighting rages across Gaza amid revival of truce talks | Law-Order

 "The command centre and terrorists were struck precisely, the military said, adding it was intended to minimise "harm to uninvolved civilians in the area of the hospital".
 "The Al-Aqsa Hospital building was not damaged and its functioning was not affected."

-There was no immediate comment from Islamic Jihad, a militant group and ally of Hamas.
+There was no immediate comment from Islamic Jihad, an ally of Hamas.
 Palestinian health officials and Hamas media said the strike hit several tents inside the Al-Aqsa Hospital, killing four people and wounding several, including five journalists.

 More than 32,000 Palestinians have been killed in Israel's military offensive in Gaza since Oct.
 7, according to the health authorities.
 Health officials say most of the fatalities are civilians, while Israel says at least a third are fighters.
 The war erupted after Hamas militants broke through the border and rampaged through communities in southern Israel, killing 1,200 people and abducting 253 hostages, according to Israeli tallies.

 The two sides have stepped up negotiations, mediated by Qatar and Egypt, on a six-week suspension of Israel's offensive in return for the proposed release of 40 of 130 hostages still held by Hamas militants in Gaza after their Oct.
-7 attack on southern Israel.
-Israeli Prime Minister Benjamin Netanyahu vowed on Sunday to keep up military pressure on Hamas, while showing flexibility in the talks, saying that only that combination would bring about the release of some 130 hostages still held incommunicado in Gaza.
+7 attack.
+Israeli Prime Minister Benjamin Netanyahu vowed on Sunday to keep up military pressure on Hamas, while showing flexibility in the talks, saying that only that combination would bring about the release of hostages.

-Hamas says any deal must secure an end to the fighting and withdrawal of Israeli forces.
-Israel has ruled this out, saying it would eventually resume efforts to dismantle the governing and military capabilities of Hamas.
+Hamas wants to parlay any deal into an end to the war and withdrawal of Israeli forces.
+Israel rules this out, saying it would eventually resume efforts to dismantle the governing and military capacities of Hamas, which is sworn to its destruction.
 Hamas would not be present at the talks in Cairo, an official told Reuters on Sunday, as it waited to hear from mediators on whether a new Israeli offer was on the table.

+The Gaza war has stoked long-simmering violence in the occupied West Bank, set off cross-border fighting with Lebanon's Hezbollah and drawn missile launches against Israel from other Iranian-backed militias in Yemen and Iraq.
+STABBINGS IN ISRAEL

+In signs of spreading tensions within Israel, emergency services said a member of the country's Arab minority stabbed three soldiers in a bus stop in the southern city of Beersheba on Sunday before one of them shot him dead.
+Hours later, a knife-wielding Palestinian was shot dead after wounding three people in a shopping mall in nearby Gan Yavne, Israeli media said.
+In the southern Gaza Strip city of Khan Younis, Israeli forces continued to blockade the two main hospitals, and tanks shelled areas in the middle and eastern areas of the territory.

 At Gaza City's The Holy Family Church some Christian Palestinians took part in a sombre Easter service.
 "My wish is that they leave us alone and that we go back to our lands and children," said Winnie Tarazzi, a Gaza woman praying at the church.

 The World Court on Thursday unanimously ordered Israel, accused by South Africa of genocide in Gaza, to take all necessary and effective action to ensure basic food supplies to the population.
-(Reporting and writing by Nidal al-Mughrabi; Additional reporting by Ari Rabinovtich and Maayan Lubell in Jerusalem; Editing by Nick Macfie, Louise Heavens and Hugh Lawson)
+(Reporting and writing by Nidal al-Mughrabi; Additional reporting by Ari Rabinovtich and Maayan Lubell in Jerusalem; Editing by Nick Macfie, Louise Heavens, Hugh Lawson and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)